Truck mix Truck Tralier Truck Truck Truck JCB

 Image by Dimitris Vetsikas from Pixabay

-Types of Advance Payment
+Types of Advance Payment:

 In the construction contract, there are two types of advance payment known so far.
 They are Mobilization advance and Secured advance also known as Material advance.

-The purpose of the mobilization advance is to assist the contractor in overcoming the initial financial burden of starting a project before any progress payments or milestones are achieved.
-It helps ensure that the contractor has the necessary funds to begin work promptly and efficiently.
-The amount of the mobilization advance is usually a percentage of the total contract value and is specified in the contract documents.
+The purpose of the mobilization advance is to assist the contractor in overcoming the initial financial burden of starting a project before any progress payments or milestones are reached.
+It ensures that the contractor has the necessary funds to commence work promptly and efficiently.

 Also, read: 5- Types Of Estimates in Construction Projects